doganfurkan/basic-notes/README.md

-# Basic Notes - Browser Extension
+# Basic Notes

-A simple and lightweight browser extension for quick note-taking.
-Keep your thoughts organized with this easy-to-use notes manager.
+A lightweight browser extension for quick and efficient note-taking, built with vanilla JavaScript.
+Basic Notes offers a clean, distraction-free interface for managing your thoughts without requiring any sign-up or external services.

-## Features
+## Key Features

+- 📝 Quick notes with a single keystroke
+- 🏷️ Organize notes with customizable tags
-- Create and edit notes with titles
+- 🔍 Filter and search notes by tags
-- Add tags to organize your notes
-- Dark/light theme support
+- 🌓 Dark/light theme support
+- 🔗 Automatic URL detection and link formatting
+- ⏱️ Timestamp tracking for creation and updates
-- Simple and clean interface
+- 📱 Responsive and clean interface
-- Filter notes by tags
+- 💾 Local storage for privacy and offline access

+## Privacy First

+All notes are stored locally in your browser - no external servers, no tracking, and no sign-up required.
+Your data stays with you.

+Perfect for students, developers, or anyone who needs a quick and organized way to jot down notes while browsing.

 ## Installation

 1. Download or clone this repository
 2. Open your browser's extension management page:
    - Chrome: Navigate to `chrome://extensions/`
-   - Firefox: Navigate to `about:addons`
    - Edge: Navigate to `edge://extensions/`
+   - Opera: Navigate to `opera://extensions/`
 3. Enable "Developer mode"
 4. Click "Load unpacked extension"
 5. Select the downloaded/cloned folder

+### For Firefox

+It is not supported yet.

+### For Safari

+I don't own a Mac, so I can't test it.
+If you have one, please let me know if it works.

 ## Usage